hyperlane-xyz/hip/HIP-8.md

 Workflow for ISMs

-- selects restaked validator in your ISM.
+- selects restaked validator in your ISM manually.
--

 ### Workflow for slashing